Master the basics in this graphic design course

 - Learn about the elements and principles of design, colour theory, typography and how to pick the perfect font.

 - Be able to put this knowledge into practice using Adobe Illustrator by designing a logo, corporate identity, poster design and other layouts.

 - Be able to apply what you’ve learnt to digital design for social media

 - Gain the contextual understanding of the history of graphic design, stylistic movements and the famous designers that made an impact.

 To qualify you need to meet the following requirements:

-A computer is essential to take advantage of the 10-week Adobe Illustrator license (included in the price) and to access the eBook, which teaches you how to use the software.
-Check out the system requirements here
+A computer: essential for taking advantage of the 14-week Adobe Illustrator license (included in the price) and accessing the eBook, which teaches you how to use the software.
+Check out the system requirements here.

-.
-A scanner (or app on your smartphone), and a fineliner and some colour pencils for sketching and drawing.
+- Sketching tools: A fineliner and some colour pencils for sketching and drawing.